 Essentially, long delays and cancellations can lead up to 600 euros in compensation!

 EU 261 covers a broad spectrum of passenger rights, but for the purposes of this article, I’m focusing only on your flight delay rights (which I believe is the most common aspect of the regulation).

 To start, consider these main takeaways:

 - If you are flying to or from the EU (or even just connecting through there) and there is a flight delay of 3+ hours, you may be eligible for compensation.
-You can wait until it specifically happens to you to ask the airline for a print-out of your rights…as long as you know to request it!
+It will not be automatically given to you, BUT if you’re delayed, you can ask at the airport for a print-out of your rights and then file a claim at home.
+You have to know to request it!